reduxjs/react-redux/.github/ISSUE_TEMPLATE/---bug-report.md

-**Which versions of React, ReactDOM/React Native, Redux, and React-Redux are you using?
+**Which versions of React, ReactDOM/React Native, Redux, and React Redux are you using?
 Which browser and OS are affected by this issue?
-Did this work in previous versions of React-Redux?**
+Did this work in previous versions of React Redux?**